cran/lamW/README.md

 Please provide valid .Rd files and **not** roxygen-style documentation.

 ### Tests
-Please review the current test suite and supply similar `testthat`-compatible unit tests for all added functionality.
+Please review the current test suite and supply similar `tinytest`-compatible unit tests for all added functionality.

 ### Submission